In a couple of years from now, we will witness 5 different generations working together in various companies.

 They want a quick and open conversation without much beating around the bush – simply tell them what you need from them and they will respect you for that.

 They don’t need feedback on everything they do, if they want it, they will ask you for it.
 This generation relies on facts and they want to know all the good and bad, so lay it all on the table in front of them.

 Don’t try to win them over with unnecessary praise, they want to know what you like about them but won’t buy into the story that they are perfect.

-They are the first generation that started “thinking outside the box” and the only thing they want to hear are your clear expectations and they will be honest about whether they can meet them.
+They are the first generation that started “thinking outside the box” and the only thing they want to hear is your clear expectations and they will be honest about whether they can meet them.

-How to approach Gen-Z?
+How to Approach Gen-Z?

 The first important thing you probably already know about the “Zers” is that they are technology inclined, which is not a surprise at all, considering that they don’t know of a world without smartphones, tablets, gadgets, and the internet.